dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * `debug=0x100` - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
 That way you can \(hopefully\) glean some useful info and follow the breadcrumbs to get past the issues.

    * `keepsyms=1` - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
-   * `npci=0x2000` - This disables some PCI debugging related to `kIOPCIConfiguratorPFM64`, alternative is `npci= 0x3000` which disables debugging related to `gIOPCITunnelledKey`.
+   * `npci=0x2000` - this disables some PCI debugging related to `kIOPCIConfiguratorPFM64`, alternative is `npci= 0x3000` which disables debugging related to `gIOPCITunnelledKey`.
 Required for when getting stuck on `PCI Start Configuration` as there are IRQ conflicts relating to your PCI lanes.
+   * `agdpmod=pikera` - used for disabling boardID on Navi GPUs(RX 5000 series), without this you'll get a black screen
 * **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition.
 For us, since we're running kernel patches it's recommended to keep SIP off though you can turn it back on after install and test yourself

 csr-active-config is set to `E7030000` which effectively disables SIP.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows: